-When $ h $ is submodular, a key relationship exists between the minimizers of $ h $ and those of its Lovász extension, as summarized in the following proposition in \cite[Propositions 3.6 and 3.7]{bach2013learning}.
+When $ h $ is submodular, a key relationship exists between the minimizers of $ h $ and those of its Lov\'asz extension, as summarized in the following proposition in \cite[Propositions 3.6 and 3.7]{bach2013learning}.

-\begin{proposition}[\cite{bach2013learning}] For a function $h$, let its Lovász extension $h^L$ be defined as in Definition \ref{def:lovasz_extension}.
+\begin{proposition}[\cite{bach2013learning}] For a function $h$, let its Lov\'asz extension $h^L$ be defined as in Definition \ref{def:lovasz_extension}.
 Then, $ h $ is submodular if and only if $ h^L $ is convex.
 Furthermore, if $ h $ is submodular, the set of minimizers of $ h^L $ over $ [0,1]^n $ is the convex hull of the minimizers of $ h $ over $ \{0,1\}^n $. \end{proposition}